wp-plugins/woocommerce-bulk-order-form/readme.txt

 Tested up to: 3.8.1
 Stable tag: 1.0.1

-Automatically add a bulk order form to your WooCommerce site with a single shortcode.
+Automatically add a bulk or quick order form to your WooCommerce site with a single shortcode.

 == Description ==

-This plugin adds a bulk order form to any page or post with the [wcbulkorder] shortcode.

-Offer bulk purchasing & help your customers buy more.

-This plugin helps you sell more by letting you add a WooCommerce bulk order form to your website in seconds via the [wcbulkorder] shortcode.
+This plugin helps you sell more by letting you add a WooCommerce bulk/quick order form to your website in seconds via the [wcbulkorder] shortcode.
 The shortcode is extremely customizable and includes the following awesome features:

 * Let user search by product id, title, or sku
 * Turn price fields on/off